15 July 1987

 Mountain pasture

 Targhee was (probably still is) the breed of choice for Montana ranchers.
 They are a dual purpose breed that was developed in the 1920's by USDA.
 Ironically, my Master's research involved Rambouillet ewes (n=300).
 The Targhee is a cross derived from the Rambouillet.
 One of the difference between western range ewes and breeds more common to the East is their inclination to stay together.
 They have a very strong flocking instinct.
-They are very gregarious.
-It is what protects them from predators, along with the presence of herders and guardian dogs.
+It's this gregarious behavior that protects them from predators, along with the presence of herders and guardian dogs.
+It was so cool to see 1000 ewes and their lambs (a band) move as one.

 Move as one